History of European Jews in the Middle Ages: Sicut Judaeis

 Sicut Judaeis (the "Constitution for the Jews") was the official position of the papacy regarding Jews throughout the Middle Ages and later.
 The first bull was issued in about 1120 by Calixtus II, intended to protect Jews who were suffering during the First Crusade, and was reaffirmed by many popes, even until the 15th century.
 The bull forbade, besides other things, Christians from forcing Jews to convert, or to harm them, or to take their property, or to disturb the celebration of their festivals, or to interfere with their cemeteries, on pain of excommunication.
 Although the Jews and Christians of Rome were organized into distinct communities, the boundaries of which were not only reinforced on a daily basis but were regularly performed on ceremonial occasions such as the papal adventus, Jews and Christians experienced unusually robust cultural and social interactions, especially as the Jews increasingly aligned themselves with the protective power of the papacy.

-However, despite the Church official position expressed in the Sicut Judaeis, the Church felt free to impose other restrictions and disabilities on Jews not inconsistent with the bull.
-For example, the Fourth Lateran Council in 1215 decreed that Jews be differentiated from others by their type of clothing or marking to avoid intercourse between Jews and Christians.
+With the increase of the prestige of the papacy and of its power in the twelfth and thirteenth century, the popes also sought to regulate more Jewish-Christian interactions.
+Pope Innocent III, who was particularly concerned with protecting Christian society from both external enemies such as the Muslims and internal enemies such as heretics, viewed the Jews as not very trustworthy.
+The Fourth Lateran Council, convened by him in 1215, exceeded previous church councils in its regulations on Jews.
+Similar to existing Muslim regulation, it decreed that Jews be differentiated from others by their type of clothing or marking to avoid intercourse between Jews and Christians.
+Innocent nevertheless held the Augustinian position that Jews should be protected and thus stipulated that the distintinctive clothing should not result in harm for them.
+However, the rule likely resulted in discrimination of all kind.
 Jews were sometimes required to wear a yellow badge or a pointed hat.
-Christian theologians began calling for the slavery of all Jews.